Bath Bomb Buying Guide: Choosing the Right & Safe Product

 First of all, it’s important to say that if you have any skin conditions, such as eczema or psoriasis – or are generally prone to skin irritation – it is wise to consult with your GP or a qualified dermatologist as to whether using bath bombs are advisable.

-When looking to buy a bath bomb, either for yourself or someone else, it’s important to always buy your bath bombs from a reputable retailer.
-Never buy a bath bomb product where the packaging is damaged, or if the ingredients aren’t readily available for viewing.
+When looking to buy a bath bomb, either for yourself or someone else, it’s important always to buy your bath bombs from a reputable retailer.
+Never buy a bath bomb product with damaged packaging or if the ingredients aren’t readily available for viewing.

 If you like to ensure the products you buy are all ethically made/sourced, check whether the bath bomb retailer of choice conducts their business in keeping with cruelty-free measures.

-If you’re ever unsure of a product or brand, the internet is the place to find out everything you need to know.
-Almost all products and services on the face of the planet will have been reviewed by multiple users, which will give you an indication as to whether the product/service in question is worth your investment.
+If you’re ever unsure of a product or brand, the internet is the place to discover everything you need to know.
+Almost all products and services on the face of the planet will have been reviewed by multiple users, which will indicate whether the product/service in question is worth your investment.

 What Are Bath Bombs Made Of?

-Many bath bombs on the market contain only natural products to minimise any potential reactions.
+Many bath bombs on the market contain only natural products to minimise potential reactions.

 Choosing the Right Bath Bomb For You